rafalp/Misago/dev-docs/plugins/hooks/get-private-threads-page-threads-hook.md

 #### `action: GetPrivateThreadsPageThreadsHookAction`

-A standard Misago function used to get the complete threads data for the private threads page.
+Misago function used to get the complete threads data for the private threads page.
 Returns a `dict` that is included in the template context under the `threads` key.

 See the [action](#action) section for details.